-Add filtered water to achieve desired consistency.
+Add more filtered water to achieve desired consistency.
 Add additional salt to taste.

 Soaking Cashews – place in a bowl covered by a few inches water.
-Cover the bowl and allow to sit at room temperature for about 3 hours.
-Drain.
+Cover the bowl and allow to sit at room temperature.
+If using a high speed blender, the cashews only need to soak for an hour (or even less).
+If using a food processor or standard blender, soak for 3 hours.
+Drain & discard soaking water.
 In a hurry?
 Use the 15 minute shortcut… boil water, remove from heat, allow to cool for 2-3 minutes, pour over raw cashews, soak for about 15 minutes.
 Drain.

-When garlic is finished roasting (the cloves should be turning golden and super soft/pliable), allow to cool slightly.
+When garlic is finished roasting (the cloves should be turning golden and super soft/pliable), allow to cool.
 Then squeeze cloves gently at the top to push the roasted garlic out of the skin.
 Discard skins.
-For the loose cloves, the skins can often peel off easily.

-Roasted Garlic Alternative – mince 2-3 garlic cloves and sauté over medium-low heat with 1-2 teaspoons olive oil.
-Once garlic cloves begin to turn gold brown, remove from heat.
+Roasted Garlic Alternative – mince 3-5 garlic cloves and sauté over medium-low heat with 1-2 teaspoons olive oil.
+Once garlic cloves just begin to turn golden brown, remove from heat.
 This should only take a few minutes so keep an eye on the stove.
 Add a splash of water to stop garlic from further cooking/burning.

-Food Processor vs. High Power Blender – note that a food processor will take longer (about 5 minutes) and won’t get as smooth as with a high power blender.
+Food Processor vs. High Power Blender – note that a food processor will take longer (about 5 minutes) and the cream won’t get as smooth as with a high power blender.